Plan Your Campaign Series Blog 2: How to Create Successful Direct Mail

 Perfect the creative

-Direct mail is extremely versatile.
+Successful direct mail is extremely versatile.

 A mailing package can include whatever you want to convince your audience of the benefits of your product or service.
 Incentives such as special offers, coupons, samples and discounts all help to increase response rates.